dukeofharen/wolk/README.md

 </p>

 <p align="center">
 Welcome to the repository of Wolk.
 Wolk is a pretty minimalistic piece of note taking software written with .NET Core and Vue + Vuetify.
-Take care of your daily note taking needs, create sticky notes or organize your todo items using [todo.txt](http://todotxt.org/).
+Take care of your daily note taking needs, create sticky notes or organize your todo items using the <a href="http://todotxt.org/">todo.txt</a> syntax.
 </p>